monas0x/TryHackMe-Cybersecurity101/linux-fundamentals-part-2.md

-# Limux Fundamentals Part 02
+# Linux Fundamentals Part 02

 ## Task 1 - Introduction
 In this journey, I will explore flags, arguments, and advanced filesystem operations.
 I am navigating these tasks to build my understanding of these important concepts.